 Biography

-An expert in nucleic acids biology, with a strong focus on their therapeutic implications in the modulation of immunity, A/Prof Gantier’s research focus is on the definition of how pathogenic nucleic acids (such as DNA or RNA) are recognised by a series of selective sensors of the immune system.
+An expert in nucleic acids biology, with a strong focus on their therapeutic implications in the modulation of immunity, Prof Gantier’s research examines how pathogenic nucleic acids (such as DNA or RNA) are recognised by a series of selective sensors of the immune system.

-While these sensors are normally protective, they can also misfire and initiate a vicious circle of inflammation leading to autoimmunity.
+While these sensors are normally protective, they can also misfire and initiate a vicious circle of inflammation leading to autoimmunity, when the immune system mistakenly targets the body’s own healthy cells, tissues and organs, leading to chronic inflammation and damage.

-By characterising how these sensors are kept in check at the molecular level, A/Prof Gantier’s research opens novel therapeutic avenues to dampen the inflammation causing autoimmunity.
+By characterising how these sensors are kept in check at the molecular level, Prof Gantier’s research opens novel therapeutic avenues to dampen the inflammation causing autoimmunity.

 His studies of how nucleic sensing operates at a cellular level has also led his team to discover the first clinic-ready TBK1 inhibitor, idronoxil (Nature Communications 2023).